The Champion, Wells Street

-The Champion is a grade II listed public house in Wells Street, in the City of Westminster, London.
+The Champion is a 19th-century public house in Wells Street in the Fitzrovia area of the City of Westminster, London.
+It is notable for the presence of stained glass windows and a snob screen, a Victorian feature preserved to the present day in only a few pubs.

+The building in Grade II listed.
 It was built around 1860 to 1870 of gault brick with stucco dressings and a slate roof.
 Historic England comment on its "lively classical detailing".
 It was refitted by architects John Robson Reid and Sylvia Reid in the 1950s following a competition in Architectural Review.

+The stained glass windows in the pub are a more recent feature, and were designed by Ann Sotheran, commissioned by Samuel Smith Old Brewery when they purchased the pub in the 1980s.
+CAMRA's WhatPub guide lists the pub as an outstanding example of restoration.